-We can continue to discuss the influence of more types of interval failures on the vulnerability of a URT network, including the division of intervals within a line.
-The distribution of critical stations is also related to the geographical environment, population density and economic activities, and the correlation can be further explored by combining relevant data such as points-of-interest (POIs).
+The assumption that passengers will wait when the delay time increases is not exactly consistent with reality.
+In the future, field surveys or questionnaires might be consider to obtain more accurate travel data for the vulnerability assessments.
+In the clustering process of the importance curves, we find that the results are influenced by time granularity, which is expected to improve.
+It is also expect to see more discussion regarding the influence of more types of interval failures on the vulnerability of a URT network, including the division of intervals within a line.
+The distribution of high-importance stations is also related to the geographical environment, population density and economic activities, and the correlation can be further explored by combining relevant data such as points-of-interest data .
 In addition, how to effectively recover the URT system performance after disruptions is also an important research direction in the future.